Bayesian cluster analysis: Point estimation and credible balls: Examples

-For the first example, Figure \ref{fig:ex1_estimate} depicts the optimal partition found by the greedy search algorithm for Binder's loss (9 clusters), VI (4 clusters), and the modified VI (4 clusters) where the lower bound to the expected VI in (\ref{eq:approxVI_tomin}) is minimized.
-The four true clusters are visible in all solutions; however, Binder's loss creates new small clusters for observations located on the border between clusters whose cluster membership is uncertain, overestimating the number of clusters.
-As expected, the $\tB$ estimate and VI estimate achieve the lowest posterior expected loss for $\tB$ and VI, respectively, but interestingly, the VI estimate has the smallest distance from the truth for both $\tB$ and VI (see Table \ref{tbl:cstar_compare}).
+A further comparison of the true partition with the estimates under Binder's loss and VI, for both examples, is provided in Table \ref{tbl:cstar_compare}.
+As expected, the $\tB$ estimate and VI estimate achieve the lowest posterior expected loss for $\tB$ and VI, respectively, but interestingly, the VI estimate has the smallest distance from the truth for both $\tB$ and VI in both examples, with the greatest improvement in the second example.
+Furthermore, the number of incorrectly classified data points is greater for the $\tB$ estimate than the VI estimate.

-For the second example, the optimal partition found by the greedy search algorithm for Binder's loss (12 clusters), VI (5 clusters), and the modified VI (4 clusters) are depicted in Figure \ref{fig:ex2_estimate} and compared in Table \ref{tbl:cstar_compare_ex2}.
-Again, we observe that the four main clusters are present in all three point estimates, but Binder's loss allocates uncertain observations on the borders to their own clusters, overestimating the number of clusters present.
+Additional simulated experiments were performed to analyze the effect of increasing the sample size in the first example.
+The results are succinctly summarized in Table \ref{tbl:cstar_comparen}.
+As the sample size increases, more points are located on the border where cluster membership is uncertain.
+This results in an increasing number of clusters in the $\tB$ estimate (up to 41 clusters for $N=1600$), while the VI estimate contains only four clusters for all sample sizes.
+In both estimates, the number of incorrectly classified data points increases with the sample size, however this number is smaller for the VI estimate in all sample sizes, with the difference between this number for Binder's and VI growing with the sample size.
+Furthermore, the VI estimate has improved VI distance with truth and improved or comparable $\tB$ distance with truth when compared with the $\tB$ estimate.

+Further experiments were carried out to consider highly unbalanced clusters.
+In this case, the conclusions continue to hold; Binder's loss overestimates the number of clusters present, placing uncertain observations in new small clusters, and this effect becomes more pronounced with increased overlap between clusters (results not shown).